In a previous post, I cited this simple definition for active learning:

 Prince, Michael.
 “Does Active Learning Work?
 A Review of the Research.”
 (Journal of Engineering Education, , 92 (3) 223-231, 2004.

-The University of Minnesota has prepared a guide on “How to prepare your class for active learning.”
-This page is useful in pointing out that active learning is NOT doing your traditional lecture while occasionally moving the deck chairs–um, I mean “classroom furniture” — around.
+The University of Minnesota has a guide on “How to maximize the benefits of active learning.”
+This page is useful in pointing out that active learning is NOT doing your traditional lecture while occasionally rearranging the deck chairs–um, I mean “classroom furniture.” has .
 A class needs to be designed around active learning, with clear goals, and adapted curricular materials.
 There might be fewer lectures.
 (You may have expected that.)

 Cornell has a more general reference page on “Engaging Students,” which includes many ideas for active learning.